CIAT-DAPA/ghg_emissions/README.md

 ###  Organice your Input

-The inputs file must contain certain amount of parameters for each crop event(please check the example locateds in data folder).
+The input files must contain a certain amount of parameters for each cropping event (please check the example located in the data folder).
-There are two files, which one reffers to general information about the crop event, and second one provides insights about the fertilizers used furing the crop cicle.
+There are two files, one refers to general information about the crop event, and the second one provides insights about the fertilizers used during the crop cycle.

-The general information that are required for running the code are:
+The general information that is required for running the code is:

-* id_event: Which is an unique idetification for the crop event.
+* id_event: This is a unique identification for the crop event.
 * longitude and latitude: these are the field spatial coordinates
 * climate:
-* crop: crop that was planted.
+* crop: a crop that was planted.
 * crop_yield_kg_ha: crop productivity

-The fertiliser file must have the following variables:
+The fertilizer file must have the following variables:

-* id_event: Which is an unique idetification for the crop event.
+* id_event: This is a unique identification for the crop event.
-* fertliser_product: fertilizer that was used during the crop cicle.
+* fertliser_product: fertilizer that was used during the crop cycle.
-* amount_kg_ha: how many kg/ha of fertliser was added to the soil.
+* amount_kg_ha: how many kg/ha of fertiliser was added to the soil.

-Aditional variables are expleained in each excel file.
+Additional variables are explained in each excel file.

-Once both files are filled with the required inputs, you can start with the code.
+Once both files are filled in with the required inputs, you can start with the code.

 ```python
 from scripts import crop_ghg_emissions as ghg